- Social Science Teacher Resume

 Human history, society, geography, and how they all interact: As a social science teacher, you cover all this ground and more.
 You prepare lessons, grade assignments, adapt to your students’ needs, and answer questions.

-But you might have questions of your own about your resume.
+But you might have questions of your own about your resume as a teacher.
 How long should it be?
 What do you include to highlight your balanced skill set?

-I’ve been helping people with teaching resumes for years, and now I’m here to help you.
-Take inspiration from these 3 resume examples and handy advice!
+We’ve been helping people with teaching resumes for years, and now we’re here to help you.
+Take inspiration from these three resume examples and handy advice!

 What Matters Most: Your Skills Section & Work Experience